-The challenge was to characterize the transient behaviour on each axis of the inboard and outboard flight sensors sufficiently to allow for compensation of the transients in the post-processed flight data.
+The challenge was to characterize the transient behavior on each axis of the inboard and outboard flight sensors sufficiently to allow for compensation of the transients in the post-processed flight data.
 This was further complicated by the on-orbit data being contaminated by 5 to 25 nT of local magnetic noise from the reaction wheels.

-3 In-Flight Calibration
+3 In-flight calibration

-The laboratory characterization technique cannot be directly applied to in-situ data.
-The reaction wheels used to orient the spacecraft create a complex ~10-15 Hz local field (as-launched, wheels rates were changed in 2016 as described below) that varies on the same time scale as the transients; filtering to remove the sinusoidal signal created by the reaction wheels affects the impulse response of the system and modifies the transient behaviour resulting in an incorrect correction.
+The laboratory characterization technique cannot be directly applied to in situ data.
+The reaction wheels used to orient the spacecraft create a complex $\sim 10-15$ Hz local field (aslaunched, wheels rates were changed in 2016 as described below) that varies on the same timescale as the transients; filtering to remove the sinusoidal signal created by the reaction wheels affects the impulse response of the system and modifies the transient behavior, resulting in an incorrect correction.

 For mission reliability reasons, the wheels are not permitted to be commanded off during normal operations as there is a stiction failure mode that had been observed in prior missions.
-Serendipitously, the on-board spacecraft computer has experienced a little over a dozen reboots since launch, many of these occurring over the South Atlantic Anomaly.
-As part of the recovery, the spacecraft enters a safe-hold mode where it automatically shuts down the reaction wheels.
-In this mode, the magnetorquers orient the main solar panel to the sun and trigger a ~400 s spin around the instrument Z axis to minimise differential heating due to sunlight (Figure 4, top).
-Normally, no science data is acquired in this mode.
-However, the spacecraft operations team developed a special recovery process where the MGF was operated for ~30 minute observing sessions before the spacecraft was fully restored into normal operations, which included powering back on the reaction wheels.
+Serendipitously, the onboard spacecraft computer has experienced a little over a dozen reboots since launch, many of these occurring over the South Atlantic Anomaly.
+As part of the recovery, the spacecraft enters a safehold mode where it automatically shuts down the reaction wheels.
+In this mode, the magnetorquers orient the main solar panel to the sun and trigger a ~ 400 s spin around the instrument z axis to minimize differential heating due to sunlight (Fig. 4, top).
+Normally, no science data are acquired in this mode.
+However, the spacecraft operations team developed a special recovery process in which the MGF was operated for $\sim 30 \min$ observing sessions before the spacecraft was fully restored into normal operations, which included powering back on the reaction wheels.

-Two of these 30-minute no-wheel intervals were used for an initial fit of the transient behaviour.
+Two of these 30 min no-wheel intervals were used for an initial fit of the transient behavior.
 The calibration was undertaken by looking for DAC updates on each channel that were separated by at least 32 samples to ensure that the analog electronics had fully settled before they were perturbed by the subsequent DAC update.
-Further, the transients weakly couple between the X, Y, and Z axes of each sensor so intervals were only used if the other two channels had no updates during the period to prevent the characterisation of each channel being contaminated by updates on the other two channels.
-The primary spacecraft motion was rotation around the Z axis (Figure 4a) which provided ~ 2000 usable DAC updates in X and Y but only ~ 10 in Z.
+Further, the transients weakly couple between the x, y, and z axes of each sensor so intervals were only used if the other two channels had no updates during the period to prevent the characterization of each channel being contaminated by updates on the other two channels.
+The primary spacecraft motion was rotation around the z axis (Fig. 4a), which provided ~ 2000 usable DAC updates in x and y but only ~ 10 in z.